 Hokkaido International School is proud to announce the return of our annual summer program.
 Please see below for course overviews, application and contact information and a downloadable promotional pamphlet.
-Don't forget to check back again for updates, including teacher biographies and event schedules.

 See you this summer!